AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/cohort-table/cohort-analysis.md

 * Recognize when to end a trial or an offer, to maximize value.
 * Gain ideas for A/B testing in areas such as pricing, upgrade path, and so on.

 Cohort Analysis is available for all Analytics customers with access rights to Analysis Workspace.

+Cohort Analysis does not support calculated metrics.

 [Cohort Analysis on YouTube](https://www.youtube.com/watch?v=kqOIYrvV-co&index=45&list=PL2tCx83mn7GuNnQdYGOtlyCu0V5mEZ8sS) (4:36)